Dragon Fruit in Ginger Syrup combines the beautiful dragon fruit with a hint of spiciness from the ginger in a simple

-Unless you have travelled or lived in Central America, you will probably have never heard of the pitahaya, also known as ‘pitaya’ or ‘dragon fruit’.
+Unless you have traveled or lived in Central America, you will probably have never heard of the pitahaya, also known as 'pitaya' or 'dragon fruit'.
 It is widely cultivated in countries such as Nicaragua where it is mainly used in making a popular natural juice with a distinctive beetroot-pink color.
 It is also grown in other Central American countries, in Mexico and Colombia, and in southeast Asia.

 When I first saw 'dragon fruit' on sale in European supermarkets several years ago, I was delighted, until I saw the price!
 Despite efforts to promote it as an export crop to Europe and North America, it appears that the unit cost is quite high and keeps it in the very expensive and exotic bracket, together with mango, papaya, and passion fruit, all of which are cheap and abundant in their native countries.
 If it is being grown on a commercial scale here in the DR, I would guess that it has a better chance to succeed if it concentrates on the local market.

 If you do happen to see this unusual looking fruit on sale, I recommend you give it a try.
 Pitaya fruits weigh about one pound on average.
 It is a striking hot pink color, with a spiny exterior.
-Cut it open to reveal the vivid fuscia-coloured pulp peppered with small black seeds, which is either scooped out with a spoon and eaten, or liquidized and strained to make the juice.
+Cut it open to reveal the vivid fuschia-colored pulp peppered with small black seeds, which is either scooped out with a spoon and eaten, or liquidized and strained to make the juice.

 Remember - you heard it here first!